It’s an excellent day to discover more about the potential health benefits of guava.

 You can find vitamins like vitamin A, thiamine, riboflavin, niacin, vitamin B6, folate, vitamin C, and vitamin K in guavas.

 As for its mineral content, you can get calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc.

 Guava also contains sugars, dietary fiber, protein, and lycopene.

-4. May Help Control Diabetes
+4. Helps Control Diabetes